Water concerns associated with general natural gas and shale gas extraction, including hydraulic fracturing, are already well known.

 Potential risks to surface and underground sources of drinking water might occur at various points in the hydraulic fracturing process.
 The likelihood of those risks causing drinking water contamination was evaluated during the EPA hydraulic fracturing study.

 Contaminants of concern to drinking water include fracturing fluid chemicals and degradation products and naturally occurring materials in the geologic formation (e.g. metals, radionuclides) that are mobilized and brought to the surface during the hydraulic fracturing process.

-In addition to calling for a statewide "time out" on shale gas permitting, the Ohio Environmental Council is working to strengthen oversight of this industry at Ohio’s state agencies.
+The Ohio Environmental Council is working to strengthen oversight of this industry at Ohio’s state agencies.

 We have asked the Ohio EPA to notify local authorities, especially flood plain managers when permits for wetland impacts are requested.

 The OEC recommends ensuring that drillers don’t use streams or wetlands as their water source and that they work with Ohio Department of Natural Resources (ODNR) to monitor impacts to streams and wetlands.

 We have also pressed for the Ohio EPA to recommend to industry to avoid and minimize any impacts to wetlands before proposing mitigation (or replacement of naturally occurring wetlands with human-made wetlands).